Global and local properties of finite groups with only finitely many central units in their integral group ring: Notation and Preliminaries

-Hence the notion of a \cut\ group and an inverse semi-rational group are the same.
-To avoid confusion, we always use the term inverse semi-rational in the local sense i.e., only for elements of the group and the term \cut\ for a group.
+In particular, the notion of a \cut\ group and an inverse semi-rational group are the same.
+To avoid confusion, from now on, we use the term inverse semi-rational for elements of the group and the term \cut\ for a group.
 Note that the above proposition implies that every element of order $1$, $2$, $3$, $4$ or $6$ is inverse semi-rational in every group it is contained in; in particular all groups of exponent a divisor of $4$ or $6$ are \cut.